danielpetisme-bib/PI-Web-API-Client-Java-Android/docs/api/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurityEntries**
-> getSecurityEntries(String webId, String nameFilter, String securityItem, String selectedFields)
+> getSecurityEntries(String webId, String nameFilter, String securityItem, String selectedFields, String webIdType)

 Retrieve the security entries of the specified security item associated with the asset server based on the specified criteria.
 By default, all security entries for this asset server are returned.